Hundreds of RSS high school seniors graduate with in-person ceremonies - Salisbury Post

 SALISBURY — Marked by more than a year of resilience during a global pandemic, Salisbury High School Principal Marvin Moore deemed the class of 2021 the “in spite of” class during Saturday’s graduation ceremony.

-“Thank you for modeling here what we should do as adults cause you guys have gone through much more in your 18 or 17 years than a lot of us have gone through in 48-50 years.
+“Thank you for modeling here what we should do as adults ’cause you guys have gone through much more in your 18 or 17 years than a lot of us have gone through in 48-50 years.
 Thank you for what you’ve done,” Moore said.

 The district’s six traditional high schools — Salisbury High, Jesse C. Carson High, East Rowan High, West Rowan High, North Rowan High and South Rowan High — celebrated their 2021 graduates with in-person ceremonies at their respective football stadiums at 8 a.m.
 Saturday.
 The Early College and Henderson Independent will hold their ceremonies at alternate locations and dates.